Thomas Wildemeersch

-Thomas Wildemeersch (born 18 January 2000) is a Belgian professional footballer who plays as a midfielder for Manageoise, on loan from RAEC Mons.
+Thomas Wildemeersch (born 18 January 2000) is a Belgian professional footballer who plays as a midfielder for CS Entité Manageoise.

 Career

 Wildemeersch joined R. Charleroi S.C. as a U7 player.
 He went through all the youth ranks of the club and made his official debut for the first team on 17 March 2019.

 On 8 August 2019, Wildemeersch was loaned out to Francs Borains for the 2019–20 season.

 At the end of the 2019–20 season, he left Charleroi.
 He then signed with RAAL La Louvière on 20 July 2020.